Skip to Content

 Some institutions have extra that don’t have a clear-cut dollar value, but can be some of the best incentives to join.

-a dad and daughter play with light and shadows at a science museum
+A dad and daughter play with light and shadows at a science museum

 For example, membership fees often include things like